turingschool/launch-curriculum/module0/lessons/syllabus.md

 - **Notebook + Writing Utensils:** While you will be working on your laptop while you code, work on projects, etc., we recommend using a physical notebook to take notes during class and workshops.
 Yeah, that's right: good ol' paper and pencil/marker/pen/etc!

-- **External Monitor/Display:** You will be receiving an external monitor in a separate shipment from your laptop.
-You should have also received a cable to connect your laptop to your monitor.
-This extra monitor will allow you to have more screen space to write code, review technical documentation, and be more efficient in a remote workspace.
-If you have any issues or questions, please reach out to Eric Weissman on Slack

 - **Dedicated Workspace:** It is crucial to have a workspace that has access to a reliable internet connection and is both quiet and free from distractions.
 Take time before Mod 0 to build your workspace and experiment with different setups until you find a configuration that works for you.

 ## Optional Supplies
 - **Headphones with Microphone:** While your Turing-issued laptop has built-in speakers and a microphone, if your workspace has a lot of ambient noise, it might be a good idea to invest in headphones + microphone.
+- **External Monitor/Display:** We strongly suggest obtaining a second monitor to use with your laptop.
+This extra monitor will allow you to have more screen space to write code, review technical documentation, and be more efficient in a remote workspace.
+If you have any issues obtaining a second monitor, please reach out to Eric Weissman on Slack!
 - **Laptop Stand:** These can be useful when using a separate keyboard and for preventing strain on your neck.
 This also creates more real estate for your workspace.
 - **External Keyboard:** You may benefit from using a different keyboard than the integrated one in your laptop, especially if you are using a laptop stand.
 If you plan to use a wired keyboard, you'll likely need the USB-C hub mentioned above to connect to your keyboard in addition to your charger and monitor.